mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 containers and OS support, you will want to base your code on the **Foundation**.
 This will be the default.

-If you just want to play with a minimal runtime base your code on **MulleObjC**.
+If you just want to play with a minimal runtime, base your code on **MulleObjC**.
-Instead of `-m foundation/objc-developer` use `-m mulle-objc/objc-developer`
+Then, instead of `-m foundation/objc-developer`, use `-m mulle-objc/objc-developer`

-## Quick example "Hello World" project
+## Example "Hello World" project

 ### Create